helidon-io/helidon/docs/se/guides/dbclient.md

 DbExecute class provides many builders to create statements such as, DML, insert, update, delete, query and get statements.
 For each statement there are two builders which can be regrouped in 2 categories.
 Builders with methods containing `Named` keyword, they use a statement defined in the configuration file.

 And builders without `Named` keyword, they use a statement passed as an argument.
-More information on the Helidon DB Client [here](../dbclient.md).
+More information on the Helidon DB Client [here][here].

 Add getJsonBook to the LibraryService: